Mats Löfving: Investigation and death

-On 1 February 2023, it was announced that Löfving had been served with a notice that he was suspected of gross misconduct in connection with having appointed Linda Staaf as head of intelligence at the National Operations Department in 2015, and for having assigned a service weapon to Staaf in 2020.
-An investigator, Runar Viksten, reviewed these decisions on behalf of Anders Thornberg and presented a report on 22 February 2023.
+On 1 February 2023, it was announced that Löfving had been served with a notice that he was suspected of gross misconduct in connection with having appointed Linda Staaf as head of intelligence at the National Operations Department in 2015, and for having assigned a service weapon to Staaf in 2020, as they were said to be in a relationship at the time.
+An investigator, Runar Viksten, reviewed these decisions on behalf of National Police Commissioner Anders Thornberg and presented a report on 22 February 2023.
 He concluded that in four decisions concerning Staaf Löfving had been biased (jävig), but that there had been nothing wrong with the decision to give her the job.
-He found that Löfving had not made incorrect decisions, but that he had a conflict of interest, and recommended that the national police chief should consider dismissing Löfving or removing him from his position.
+He found that Löfving had not made incorrect decisions, but that he had a conflict of interest, and recommended that the National Police Commissioner should consider dismissing Löfving or removing him from his position.

-Löfving died on 22 February 2023, at the age of 61.
-Police said they had been called out in Norrköping for an injured person who could not be saved.

-A senior police officer said that as it was not known for sure what had happened, the death had been classified as a suspected murder and a preliminary investigation had been begun.
-The initial call-out was a cardiac arrest alarm, and a police website says "The victim was Mats Löfving, who was found dead in his home in Norrköping".
+Löfving was found dead at home on the evening of 22 February 2023, at the age of 61.
+As it was not certainly known what had happened, the death had initially been classified as a suspected murder and a preliminary investigation had been begun.
+He had committed suicide.
+The following day, a moment of silence was held and the flags at all police stations were flown at half-mast.
+At Löfving's funeral in Norrköping, a procession with mounted police and cars was held in his honour.